DataDog/integrations-core/kafka_consumer/tests/README.md

 Once done, you can run `ddev test kafka_consumer`, the `confluent-kafka` will be built from source.

+Note: On CI, the dependencies are built in the `32_install_kerberos.sh` script.

 ## Troubleshooting

 ### fatal error: 'librdkafka/rdkafka.h' file not found